-Kevin Nelstead’s Earth Science: God’s World, Our Home (Novare, 2016) addresses earth science from a refreshingly old-earth, Christian perspective.
+Kevin Nelstead’s Earth Science: God’s World, Our Home (Novare, 2016 recently purchased by Classical academic Press) addresses earth science from a refreshingly old-earth, Christian perspective.
 The hardcover textbook is intended for middle-school students and features full-color illustrations throughout, including diagrams and appropriate photos in each section.
 At just over 500 pages, with 15 chapters each subdivided into approximately 5 sections each, this robust and sturdy textbook is intended to be used by multiple students over many years and even includes multiple lines for students to write their names.
 (The companion resource CD was not available for review.)

 Rather than providing a cursory look at all of earth science, or planetary science, the author instead focuses on selected topics to give students a more comprehensive understanding of the content.
 His approach encourages students to master the material covered rather than simply memorize facts that might easily be forgotten once the lesson is over.
 The concepts, scientific processes, basic epistemology, math, and scientific history included in the lessons also equip students for success in further science courses.